PWNFinance/gm_ethnaples/events/day1-music-area/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: DAY 1 - MUSIC AREA SPAGHETTEH
+title: DAY 1 - MUSIC AREA SPAGHETTETH

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.